Google Analytics User ID and understanding people’s behavior

 Instead of reporting on one user, we’d be reporting on three users, three devices and three sessions.
 You can immediately see the benefit of implementing User ID.
 You will have a better understanding of how people engage with your business, even across multiple devices.

-So User ID is amazing, but it isn’t perfect either.
+So User ID helps improve accuracy, but it isn’t perfect either.

 Why?